-- 1. The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity. - 2.
+- 1. The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity. - a.
+Assignment of rotations must be structure to minimize the frequency of rotational transitions. - b.
+Rotations must be of sufficient length to provide a quality educational experience, with a minimum length of one month, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback. - c.
+Clinical experiences must be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement. - 2.
 The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of addiction. - 3.
 The curriculum must include forty-eight (48) months of education in radiation oncology. - a.
 This must include a minimum of 36 months in clinical radiation oncology. - b.
 The remaining 12 months may be spent performing such activities as taking elective rotations, performing research, pursuing an advanced degree, or taking other clinical rotations. - i.
-This time must not be used to pursue a fellowship. - ii.
+This time must not be used to pursue an ACGME-accredited fellowship. - ii.
 Previous time spent in another ACGME-accredited program must not be applied to reduce the required length of the residency in radiation oncology. - c.
 The American Board of Radiology's Holman Pathway residents must complete no fewer than 27 months of clinical radiation oncology. - 4.
 Residents must have experience with lymphomas and leukemias; breast, central nervous system, gastrointestinal, genitourinary, gynecologic, head and neck, lung, pediatric, skin, and soft tissue and bone tumors; and treatment of benign diseases for which radiation is utilized. - 5.
-Each resident must treat at least 450 patients with external beam radiation therapy. - a.
-Holman Pathway residents must treat 350 patients. - b.
-A resident should treat no more than 250 patients with external beam radiation therapy in any one year. - 6.
-Each resident must perform at least 5 interstitial and 15 intracavitary brachytherapy procedures. - 7.
+Each resident must perform at least 450 simulations with external beam radiation therapy. - a.
+Holman Pathway residents must perform at least 350 simulations. - b.
+A resident should perform no more than 350 simulations with external beam radiation therapy in any one year. - 6.
+Each resident must perform at least 7 interstitial and 15 intracavitary brachytherapy procedures. - a.
+Of the required intracavitary brachytherapy procedures, a minimum of five must be tandembased insertions for at least two patients. - b.
+Of the required intracavitary brachytherapy procedures, no more than five should be cylinder insertions. - 7.
 Each resident must treat at least 12 pediatric patients, including at least 9 patients with solid tumors. - 8.
-Each resident must demonstrate the requisite skills in successfully treating at least 20 patients with intracranial stereotactic radiosurgery and at least 20 patients with stereotactic body radiation therapy to the liver, lung, spine, or other extracranial sites. - 9.
-Each resident must demonstrate the requisite knowledge and skills in the administration of at least six procedures using radioimmunotherapy, other targeted therapeutic radiopharmaceuticals or unsealed sources.
+Each resident must demonstrate the requisite skills in treating at least 20 patients with intracranial stereotactic radiosurgery and at least 20 patients with stereotactic body radiation therapy to the liver, lung, spine, or other extracranial sites.

+9. Each resident must demonstrate the requisite knowledge and skills in the administration of at least eight procedures using radioimmunotherapy, other targeted therapeutic radiopharmaceuticals or unsealed sources.

-Of the six procedures:
+Of the eight procedures: